Complicated earned income credit eligibility means 1 in 5 don’t claim the valuable tax credit

-For example, if a married couple earned $20,000 in 2017, they are probably not required to file a tax return because their income is under the filing threshold of $20,800 for married taxpayers filing jointly.
-Even if they had no taxes withheld from their income, they could be eligible for an EITC of about $3,000 to about $6,000 if they have one or more children.
+For example, if a married couple earns $20,000 in 2019, they are probably not required to file a tax return because their income is under the filing threshold of $24,400 for married taxpayers filing jointly.
+Even if they had no income taxes withheld from their income, they could be eligible for an EITC of about $3,500 to about $6,500 if they have one or more children.
 The only way for them to claim the earned income tax credit is to file a tax return.

 EITC filers facing refund delays should file as they normally would

-As many as 15 million taxpayers could have their refunds delayed until mid-February.
+As many as 25 million taxpayers could have their refunds delayed until mid-February.
 The IRS is required to hold refunds for returns claiming the earned income tax credit (EITC) and additional child tax credit (ACTC) until mid-February.
-While the IRS will begin issuing refunds with these forms starting mid-February, federal refunds won’t appear in bank accounts until February 27.

 Taxpayers should file as they normally would, even if they expect their refund will be delayed.
 The IRS still expects to issue most refunds in less than 21 days, although the IRS will hold refunds for EITC and ACTC-related tax returns filed early in 2020 until February 15 and then begin issuing them.